TeamGrabit/Grabit-backend-dev/README.md

 # Backend Server to Develop

-The backend server to develop Using Docker, Docker Compose, and AWS ECR.
+The backend server to develop Using Docker, Docker-Compose.

 ### Prerequisites

 - docker, docker-compose
-- AWS CLI
-- AWS credentials
 - "grabit.env" file

 ### Setup